UBMD Pediatric Outpatient Center (Conventus)

 Dr. Teresa Quattrin, MD is chief of the Division of Endocrinology/Diabetes at Women & Children's Hospital of Buffalo; chief of service, Pediatric Medicine for Kaleida Health; and professor of pediatrics at the University at Buffalo Jacobs School of Medicine and Biomedical Sciences; and president of UBMD Pediatrics.

 The care of children with Type 1 and Type 2 diabetes is provided by a team of professionals using a state-of-the-art approach tailored to meet each patient's needs.
-The team includes nine Board Certified/ Eligible Pediatric Diabetologist-Endocrinologists, one nurse practitioner and certified diabetes educator (CDE), two nurse-CDEs, 1 nurse educator, two registered dietician-CDEs, and one social worker.
+The team includes nine Board Certified/ Eligible Pediatric Diabetologist-Endocrinologists, one nurse practitioner and certified diabetes educator (CDE), two nurse-CDEs, 1 nurse educator, two registered dietitian-CDEs, and one social worker.
 Clinic appointments take place at WCHOB during five half day sessions, with dietary and diabetes education available.
 Patients are also seen outside of clinic for dietary counseling and diabetes education.

 The division is involved in state of the art basic and clinical research focusing on insulin resistance/signaling and the treatment and prevention of Type 1 diabetes and overweight.
 Opportunities are available for patients interested in participating in research studies, led by the physicians with the assistance of experienced research personnel.
 Our center participates in TrialNet, a federally-funded grant aimed at screening and prevention of Type 1 diabetes in high risk individuals.
 For more than 20 years, the Diabetes Center has collaborated in nationwide efforts aimed at diabetes treatment and prevention